mengxu29/DataScienceIncubator/README.md

 ### Remove null data

-### Downsize sample of long time series data
+### Resample of long time series data
-A reasonable limit of 250-500 time steps is often used in practice with large LSTM models.
 The data is sampled every second.
-200-500 time steps only cover a few minitues info, which is way not enough for inference.z
+Resample time series data from one second to ten seconds.

 ### Data transformatoin

 Transform the time series into a supervised learning problem, where the observation at the previous time step is used as an input to forecast the observation at the current time step.
 Transform the observations to have a specific scale.
 Specifically, to rescale the data to values between -1 and 1.
 These transforms are inverted on forecasts to return them into their original scale before calculating and error score.

 # Models